AnoukSmet/Casa-Pedra-Nobre/testing.md

 #### Step 3: Show reservation overview to user + reservation form
 * Overview of reservation data + room overview
-* Reservation form that is prefilled when user is logged in
+* Reservation form that is pre-filled when user is logged in
 * When user is not logged in, a link to register or login is being displayed below the form
 * Save info functionality which saves the user info when logged in
 * Payment form not being displayed when user is the superuser, this was done to allow the property to make reservations for guests without having to go through the payment.
-    This can be specifically usefull when guests would try to make a reservation by phone.
+    This can be specifically useful when guests would try to make a reservation by phone.
 * User is allowed to fill in numbers as well as letters on ETA field.
 This allow answers like 'Between 14h00 and 15h00'

-#### Step 4: Show reservation overview to user after payment was successfull.
+#### Step 4: Show reservation overview to user after payment was successful.
 * Overview of reserved room is being displayed with the relevant information concerning the reservations
 * Policies are correctly being displayed to remind guests